 Data is being collected and analyzed.
 Participation in this program is steady, but there is a need to increase capacity.
 The Nutrition Director met with the Nutrition Council and made recommendations for some changes to meals offered based upon diner preference and to increase nutritional value of the meal offerings.
-MCDA has successfully applied to be an approved vendor through the USDA for the Supplemental Nutrition Assistance Program, which will give Home Delivered Meals participants who receive SNAP benefits the opportunity to voluntarily contribute a portion of these benefits toward their Home Delivered Meals.
+MCDA has successfully applied to be an approved vendor through the USDA for the Supplemental Nutrition Assistance Program.